Mr-Smyth/Touch-AI/README.md

 # Features

-#### common features accross the site:
+#### common features across the site:
 * As this site is designed in the Mobile first screen sizes, each page of the website is responsive.
-* They each contain a common navigation bar with the convention of a left hand logo with links on the right.
+* They each contain a common navigation bar with the convention of a left-hand logo with links on the right.
-* Each page also contains a common footer, with site navigation, contact details and social media links. and another call to action button for making contact.
+* Each page also contains a common footer, with site navigation, contact details and social media links, and another call-to-action button for making contact.

 #### Home - Landing page

-* Hero image with promotional text and an call to action to "Take a Look" which leads to more information.
+* Hero image with promotional text and a call to action to "Take a Look" which leads to more information.
-* Contains an brief introduction to our product, with links to more information.
+* Contains a brief introduction to our product, with links to more information.

-* Contains a carousel of reputible existing partners.
+* Contains a carousel of reputable existing partners.

-* Has a call to action button on the Hero image.
+* Has a call-to-action button on the Hero image.
 *

 * Has a section with some brief information on various possible implementations of the software, so as not to overwhelm.
 The user can then Learn More.

-* Has several call to action buttons relating to more information and making contact.
+* Has several call-to-action buttons relating to more information and making contact.

 #### Hospitality:
 * Contains more in-depth information regarding the Hospitality applications of Touch AI.
-Which include Handheld ordering and Kitchen order organising.
+Which include Handheld ordering and Kitchen order organizing.

 #### Retail:
 * Contains more in-depth information regarding the Retail applications of Touch AI.
 Including Sock control and loyalty.

 #### Features:
-* Explains some of the core features of the system.
+* Explains some core features of the system.
 This is again spit between the two main sectors of Retail and Hospitality, with a third more general section.

 #### About:
 * A brief history of AI Pos.